 L’Auberge de Sedona is a resort and spa that has all the amenities you might need.
-They also offer a ‘Written in the Stars‘ special package that includes a stargazing map, throw blanket to take out for your stargazing session, and star cookies to snack on.
-The whole package starts from about $640 per night.
-This includes a $200 dinner credit at the on-property restaurant, Cress on Oak Creek.
+They also offer (or at least used to offer) a ‘star bathing‘ special package that includes a stargazing map, a throw blanket to take out for your stargazing session, and star cookies to snack on.
+I can’t find the info on their special packages page anymore, but you can always inquire if you choose to stay there.

 What to Do During the Day in Sedona